 - c.
 A head form support assembly rigidly attached to the ball-arm.
 This support assembly shall be such that it and consequently the head form may be guided in a vertical drop.
 The mass of this support assembly shall not exceed 1.2 kg.
 The total mass of the head form plus ball-arm/collar assembly plus head form support assembly shall be within 100 grams of: 3.1 kg for the ISO A head form, 3.6 kg for the ISO C head form, 4.1 kg for the ISO E head form, 4.7 kg for the ISO J head form, 5.6 kg for the ISO M head form and 6.1 kg for the ISO O head form. - d.
 A guidance system such that the head form/support assembly may be guided in a vertical drop onto a test anvil.
 This guidance system may consist of two or more wires or one or more rails.
 The head form/support guidance system test anvil alignment shall be such that: - d1.
 The drop trajectory shall be a straight line within 3° of vertical and within 5° of the sensitive axis of the uniaxial accelerometer. - d2.
 The line parallel to the drop trajectory and passing through the center of the head form ball-socket shall pass within 5 mm of the center of the test anvil, within 10 mm of the center of gravity of the head form/support assembly, and within 5 mm of the sensitive element of the uniaxial accelerometer. - e.
 A rigid anvil mount consisting of a solid mass of at least 500 kg.
-The upper surface of the anvil mount shall consist of a steel plate with a minimum thickness of 12 mm and a minimum surface area of at least 0.10 m2.
+The upper surface of the anvil mount shall consist of a steel plate with a minimum thickness of 12 mm and a minimum surface area of at least 0.10 m. - f.
+Two test anvils: flat and hemispherical - f1.
+The flat anvil shall have a minimum surface area of 0.0127 m, e.g. 127 mm diameter face.
+When fixed in position on the anvil mount, the surface shall be perpendicular to the head form trajectory.

-- f.
-Three test anvils: flat, hemispherical and horseshoe. - f1.
-The flat anvil shall have a minimum surface area of 0.0127 m2, e.g. 127 mm diameter face.
-When fixed in position on the anvil mount, the surface shall be perpendicular to the head form trajectory. - f2.
-The hemispherical anvil shall have a 48 mm \pm 0.5 mm radius. - f3.
-The horseshoe anvil shall consist of a cylindrical section with its axis oriented at $45^{\circ} \pm 10^{\circ}$ to present a curved striking edge.
-The radius of the cylinder shall be 63.5 mm ± 0.5 mm and the radius of the striking edge shall be 1.0 mm ± 0.5 mm.
-The center of this anvil shall be the highest point on the striking edge. - g.
+- f2.
+The hemispherical anvil shall have a 48 mm $\pm$ 0.5 mm radius. - g.
 A uniaxial accelerometer.
 The acceleration data channel must comply with SAE recommended practice J 211 requirements for channel class 1000 with the exception that the frequency response need not include the range from dc to 10 hz which may not be obtainable using certain types of transducers. - h.
 A velocity measurement device which will yield the velocity of the head form/support assembly within the last 40 mm of travel before impact.
-The velocity measurements must be accurate to within $\pm\,1\,\%$.
+The velocity measurements must be accurate to within $\pm 1\%$ .

-E5.2 Test Definitions
+E4.2 Guided Fall Impact Test Definitions